timothy-harrison/tmacs/README.md

 ### Install

 Clone the repo and install Go.
 Then simply locate the directory and run `go build` which will output a binary file.
 Add the binary to your path or alias.

+## Contributors

+I welcome any person who wants to contribute to this package.